wescale/hashistack/docs/source/howto/deploy_vault_at_home.md

 Mind about each host firewall configuration.
 ```

+* Configure your load balancer as TCP(L4) traffic balancing.
 * Integrate your hosts and load balancer into your default DNS resolution so that:
     * Ansible controller resolves each host's and load balancer FQDN
     * Each host resolves each other hosts' and load balancer's FQDN